Ogle SX1000: Engine and performance

 The motoring magazine Autocar was the first to road test the SX1000, over more than 1000 mi.
 Their complimentary test report stated that the car was able to exceed 99 mph.
 Motorsport reported in their test that the car could reach 90 mph on the straight and 100 mph on a long downhill gradient, albeit with some road rumble and vibration through the gear lever.
 Fuel consumption was 35 mpgimp.
 While Motorsport magazine's reviewer was impressed by the car, and in particular by the high quality of its glassfibre body, the report's overall conclusion was that "Economically it is difficult to justify the purchase of a car like this which is heavier than the standard car from which it is derived and has fewer seats".

 End of production

 In May 1962 David Ogle was killed in a road traffic accident when he crashed into a lorry while driving an Ogle Lightweight GT to the Brands Hatch racing circuit.
 The company decided to cease production of the SX1000 following Ogle's death.
 The last cars were completed towards the end of 1963, by which time 69 had been built.

 Later developments

 The moulds for the SX1000 were sold to Norman Fletcher of Fletcher Marine in 1966, and the following year saw its reappearance as the Fletcher GT.
-As of 2018 Nostalgia Cars UK are offering a replica version of the SX1000, their NC Coupe, also known as the SX1275.
+In 2010, Nostalgia Cars UK began offering a replica version of the SX1000 under the name of "SX1275" - and later the "NC Coupe" - up until 2021 when the company ceased trading.